Leo Yaffe

-In 1952, he moved to Montreal, where the J.S.
-Foster cyclotron had just been built at McGill University.
+In 1952, he moved to McGill University, where he studied nuclear reactions using the J.S.
+Foster cyclotron had just been built at McGill.
 In 1958 he became the Macdonald Professor of Chemistry.

 From 1963 to 1965 he was director of research at the International Atomic Energy Agency in Vienna.
 Returning to McGill he was appointed head of the department of chemistry until 1972.
 In 1974 he was appointed vice-principal (administration) which he held until he retired in 1981.
 From 1981 to 1982, he was the president of the Chemical Institute of Canada.

 He married Betty Workman and has two children: Carla Krasnick, and Mark Yaffe.
 Yaffe died in Montreal in 1997.
 The McGill University Archives holds a collection of his personal papers and photographs.